Jeffrey L. Cox, Esq.Partner

 - United States Supreme Court

-Mr. Cox is the President of the Rotary Club of Fort Lauderdale/Cypress Creek, 2017-18.
+Mr. Cox is the Immediate Past President of the Rotary Club of Fort Lauderdale/Cypress Creek, 2017-18.
+He currently serves as the president of the Rotary Club of Fort Lauderdale/Cypress Creek Charitable Fund, Inc., 2018-19

 As a Rotarian, Mr. Cox has a passion for community service.
 He has previously served on the Club's Board of Directors and as the Chairperson for its Service Committee.
 The Rotary Foundation of Rotary International has also named Mr. Cox as a Paul Harris Fellow.